cfayard/best-todo-app-ever/README.md

-This is Casey and i'm working with Ava
+This is Casey and i'm working with Eva

 # Pairing exercise!